Intro to guaranteed lifetime income

 With the Advantages Retirement PlanTM, you can choose how much of your retirement income from your RRSP savings you want to guarantee, if any, starting as early as age 50.
 The Advantages Retirement PlanTM gives you the option of purchasing a deferred life annuity, which is unlike typical annuities found in the retail market.
 This means that you pay a premium today to receive guaranteed lifetime income later.
 Since guaranteed lifetime income is purchased with RRSP assets, you will be taxed upon withdrawal of guaranteed lifetime income through your RRSP account.

-This program will be coming soon after the launch of the Advantages Retirement Plan™.
 As you consider guaranteed lifetime income, we encourage you to speak to an OMA Insurance advisor by calling 1-800-758-1641 or emailing firstname.lastname@example.org.

 The deferred life annuity available through the Advantages Retirement PlanTM is provided by Brookfield Annuity Company, a wholly owned subsidiary of Brookfield Asset Management Inc. Brookfield Annuity Company is licensed and regulated by the Office of the Superintendent of Financial Institutions of Canada (OSFI).